weewx/weewx/docs_src/reference/weewx-options/stdrestful.md

 ## [[WOW-BE]]

-WeeWX can send your current data to [WOW-BE](https://wow.meteo.be), a service very similar to WOW, but operated by the Royal Meteorological Institute of Belgium.
+WeeWX can send your current data to [WOW-BE](https://wow.meteo.be), a service similar to that of the [British Weather Observations Website (WOW)](https://wow.metoffice.gov.uk/), but operated by the Royal Meteorological Institute of Belgium.
+While they are specifically interested in data from weather stations in Belgium, they are also happy for weather stations globally to upload as well.
 If you wish to do this, set the option `enable` to `true`, then set options `station` and `password` appropriately.
 See [*WOW-BE ready station*](https://wow.meteo.be/en/connect-your-station/wow-be-ready-station/) for instructions on how to connect your station to WOW-BE.
 When you are done, it will look something like this: